Clickers for Learning and Teaching

 Use Bloom’s Taxonomy to Enhance Questions

-Clickers can facilitate asking meaningful and impactful questions, which can range from very simple questions that help learners retain content to very complex that encourage sophisticated cognitive processes.
-The following table uses principles from the Revised Bloom’s Taxonomy to illustrate the types of questions to ask.
+Clickers can facilitate asking meaningful and impactful questions, which can be very simple to help learners retain content or very complex to encourage sophisticated cognitive processes.
+The following table uses principles from the Revised Bloom’s Taxonomy to illustrate the types of meaningful questions to ask.